-For patients that have/prefer to use a GMAIL.com Account: G SUITE HANGOUTS MEET
+For patients that have or prefer to use a GMAIL.com Account: G SUITE HANGOUTS MEET

 Google Hangouts Meet is Google’s video conferencing software, provided as part of G Suite (Google’s answer to ZOOM).
 We can set up a meeting and share a link in an email invite.
 With G Suite, every meeting automatically includes its own dial-in details.
 All video and audio streams in Meet are encrypted.
 In supporting HIPAA compliance, the G Suite Services are designed with privacy, confidentiality, integrity, and availability of data in mind.

-One month ago, only a few health insurers in the United States, and about half of Medicaid programs, reimbursed for telehealth services.
+Only a few months ago, very few health insurers in the United States, and about half of Medicaid programs, reimbursed for telehealth services.
 However, on March 15, 2020, the Department of Public Health issued a statement saying all commercial insurers and the Group Insurance Commission are required to cover medically necessary telehealth services in the same manner they cover in-person services.
-Each individual payer has specific rules and regulations they are currently structuring, and our professional organizations and leaders in PT are still advocating for this complete coverage.
-Some insurance companies have adjusted and are covering telehealth visits at the same rate as in clinic visits.
-Therefore, as this process is still evolving, we will go over all available options with you, on a case-by-case basis.
+Most insurance companies have now adjusted and are covering telehealth visits at the same rate as in clinic visits.
+The process is still evolving, so we will go over all available options with you, on a case-by-case basis.

 Regardless of coverage, telehealth is always offered as a cash-based service.
 We are currently following our standard fee-schedule rates for telehealth services.